lino-framework/book/docs/tutorials/dumpy/index.rst

 ===============================

 Python fixtures are a powerful tool.
-You can use them to generate random and massive amount of data.
+You can use them to generate demo data in many different ways.
 Look for example at the source code of the following fixtures:

 - :mod:`lino_xl.lib.notes.fixtures.demo`.